EricMFink/PRcasebook/_drafts/Chapters/Part 2 - Attorney-Client Relationship/Legal Duties of Attorneys.md

-If a client's interests are adverse or potentially adverse to the attorney's interests or the interests of another client, a conflict of interests exists that will compromise the attorney's ability to
+If a client's interests are adverse or potentially adverse to the attorney's interests or the interests of another client, a conflict of interests exists that will compromise the attorney's ability to maintain confidentiality.

-maintain confidentiality.
 Under those circumstances, attorneys have an incentive to use the confidential information for their own benefit or the benefit of their other client.
 Even if the client is not harmed by the use of the confidential information, the client is harmed by the betrayal of trust.
----
-lang: en
-title: "Model Rule 1.6: Confidentiality of Information"
----

 # Model Rule 1.6: Confidentiality of Information